First Madagascar expedition: Expedition

 The decision was taken to send the naval division of Admiral Le Timbre.
 The French under Admiral Pierre bombarded the northwestern coast and occupied Majunga in May 1885.
 A column brought an ultimatum to Antananarivo, asking for recognition of French rights in northeastern Madagascar, a French protectorate over the Sakalava, recognition of French property principles and an indemnity of 1,500,000 francs.

 When the ultimatum was refused, France bombarded the east coast, occupied Toamasina, and arrested the English missionary Shaw.
 Meanwhile, Queen Ranavalona II died, as did Admiral Pierre, who succumbed to the fatigue of the campaign.
 Admiral Pierre was replaced by Admiral Galiber, and then Counter-Admiral Miot.

 Aftermath

 A Treaty was signed in December 1885, the French interpreting it as a Protectorate Treaty, while Queen Ranavalona III and Prime Minister Rainilaiarivony denied it.
 The Treaty included the acceptance of a French resident in Antananarivo and the payment of an indemnity of 10 million.

-The Treaty however remained without effect, and would lead to the Second Madagascar expedition in 1895, which resulted in French colonization of Madagascar.
+The Treaty however remained without effect, and led to the Second Madagascar expedition in 1895, which resulted in the French colonization of Madagascar.